 Buoyancy control improves your safety, reduces fatigue and enhances the enjoyment of diving.
 It also enables you to avoid destroying delicate parts of the underwater environment.

 –You don’ t learn anything: If you have done 100 dives over-weighted you lost 100 opportunities to improve as a diver.
 In my point of view, you are an experienced bad diver.
 We see many of those cases in our daily job.

 –Your air consumption is massive: "I am a heavy breather, i need a lot of air", we hear this words every day.
 Automatically my answer is: "You need much less weight" even, if i never dove with this person before and i don't know how much weight he is using.
 Let's be clear: divers with good buoyancy never need "a lot" of air.
 Check our 9 tips to dramatically reduce your air consumption

 –You will miss one of the best parts of diving…being weightless: over-weighted means to feel the heavy weight on your hips, to feel the power of gravity.
 It means to miss the floating part.
 It means to stop swimming and sink like a huge rock.
 Isn't it sad?
 If you already enjoy diving, wait until you experience the incredible feeling of being weightless underwater and you will get addicted!

-So, I hope, I convinced you to start working on your buoyancy.
+So, we hope we convinced you to start working on your buoyancy.
 It is a long topic and many books have been written about it.
-There is a whole specialty, focussing on buoyancy only, which you can do to improve your skills.
-It is not something you learn in a couple of dives.
+There is a whole specialty, focusing on buoyancy only, which you take to improve your skills.
+Buoyancy is not something you learn in a couple of dives.
 It takes time, practice and experience.
-I like to tell my students: "I gave you the tools, now you need the experience."
+As we like to tell our students: "We gave you the tools, now you need the experience."